PedroMoraesFranco/PedroMoraesFranco/README.md

 I'm a **physics student** in **Federal University of São Carlos [(UFSCar)](https://www2.ufscar.br)**.

-Currently I'm working at volunteer work of scientific initiation in areas:
+Currently I'm working at scientific initiation in ligth atom group.
-- Quantum Optics
-- Localization

-### About me:

-**I especially like:**
-- quantum information :calling:
-- quantum compunting :computer:

 ### How to find me: